This section of Ch. 6 will cover the following topics:

 - Then, put the original away.
 This is crucial; if you glance at the original now and then, you will accidentally copy words or sentence structures.
 Summarizing without referring to the original also forces you to understand the material before trying to explain it.

-- Write a single sentence that explains the original.
-Include the name the document and the author.
+- Write a single sentence that explains the point of the piece.
+Name the document and the author.
 This is your topic sentence.

-- Identify the main points in the original.
+- Identify the several main ideas in the original.
 (You may refer to your notes, but do not look at the original.)
-Briefly explain each point.
+Briefly explain each.
 These are your supporting details.

 - Read your summary to be sure it is clear and complete.
 Check that you have not included your opinion; a summary explains but does not comment on the original.